What will a Trump-Boris Foreign Policy Look Like?

 This likely means both leaders will continue to oppose Israel’s archenemy – the Islamic Republic of Iran – in the region.
 Johnson has already praised Trump for pulling out of the 2015 Iran deal, claiming: “Iran was and is behaving disruptively in the region”.

-However, this doesn’t mean both countries want further involvement in Middle Eastern wars, either.
-Trump had successfully pledged during his campaign that he would put an end to the “endless wars” America has been taking part in the Middle East, claiming the Iraq war was a “huge mistake” and that the military intervention in Libya proved to be a “disaster”.
+However, this doesn’t mean either country want further involvement with the conflicts in the Arab world.
+Trump had successfully pledged during his campaign that he would put an end to the “endless wars” America has been taking part in the Middle East and North Africa, claiming the Iraq war was a “huge mistake” and that military intervention in Libya proved to be a “disaster”.

 In a dramatic shift in British foreign policy, Johnson also said as foreign minister that Assad should be allowed to run for re-election

-A new foreign policy doctrine is likely to take place with the United States and Britain strengthening their partnership even further than before under a new leadership.
-This policy leaves neoconservativism behind in a number of ways, namely by improving relations with Russia and containing China’s rise as an imperial power and engaging less in Middle Eastern and North African conflicts.
+A new foreign policy doctrine would take place if the United States and Britain strengthened their partnership under a new leadership.
+This policy would leave neoconservativism behind in a number of ways, namely by improving relations with Russia, containing China’s rise as an imperial power and engaging less in Middle Eastern and North African conflicts.